nadunindunil/sails-authentication/README.md

 * http://localhost:1337/login
 * http://localhost:1337/signup

-until passing the token in header as the Authentication ------ bearer TOKEN_HERE access won't be granted by the api.
+until passing the token in header as the Authentication ------ (Bearer TOKEN_HERE) access won't be granted by the api.

 then simple routes like